 1. Combine dry ingredients (flour, baking powder and salt) in a medium sized bowl & set aside

-2. In a large bowl or stand mixture beat softened butter for 30 seconds.
+2. In a large bowl or stand mixture beat softened plant based butter for 30 seconds.

 3. Add sugar and beat for an additional 3-4 minutes until light and fluffy.

-4. Add eggs, vanilla and lemon juice to sugar mixture until combined.
+4. Add applesauce, vanilla and lemon juice to sugar mixture until combined.

-5. Alternate adding flour mixture and milk until fully combined.
+5. Alternate adding flour mixture and plant based milk until fully combined.

 6. Distribute 1/2 of the batter into the pan.
 Toss Frozen raspberries in flour & add to the batter then top off with the rest of the batter leaving about 1 1/2 inches of room to the top to the pan.